 - Demonstrative teaching techniques

-The most time-honored of all classroom arrangements, traditional rows force focus to the front of the classroom, which is useful if you tend to spend most of your time using the whiteboard or projector.
+The most time-honored of all classroom seating arrangements, traditional rows force focus to the front of the classroom, which is useful if you tend to spend most of your time using the whiteboard or projector.

 However, not all seats are created equal.
-Students are the back of the class will have a more difficult time seeing the board, and they may be distracted by all the rows in front of them.
+Students at the back of the class will have a more difficult time seeing the board, and they may be distracted by all the rows in front of them.
 It’s also easier for students to cheat on tests, as it’s easy to look over someone’s shoulder.
 And it’s also more difficult to have one-on-one time if you have to weave yourself between the rows.

 - Large classrooms